ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 + **Phase 4**: Endorsed Values Augmentation

 During Phase 4, Endorsed Values inputs containing conditions that describe expected Attester state are processed.
-If the comparison is satisfied, then additional Claims about the Attester are added to the ACS.
+If the comparison is satisfied, then additional Properties about the Attester are added to the ACS.
 These inputs are added with the Endorser's authority.

 + **Phase 5**: Verifier Augmentation

 During Phase 5, the Verifier may perform consistency, integrity, or additional validity checks.

-These checks may result in additional Claims about the Attester that are added to the ACS.
+These checks may result in additional Properties about the Attester that are added to the ACS.
-These Claims are added with the Verifier's authority.
+These Properties are added with the Verifier's authority.

 + **Phase 6**: Policy Augmentation

 During Phase 6, appraisal policies are processed that describe Attester states that are desirable or undesirable.
-If these conditions exist, the policy may add additional Claims about the Attester, to the ACS.
+If these conditions exist, the policy may add additional Properties about the Attester, to the ACS.
-These Claims are added with the policy author's authority.
+These Properties are added with the policy author's authority.

 + **Phase 7**: Attestation Results Production and Transformation

-During Phase 7, the outcome of Appraisal and the set of Attester Claims that are interesting to a Relying Party are copied from the Attester state to an output staging area.
+During Phase 7, the outcome of Appraisal and the set of Attester Properties that are interesting to a Relying Party are copied from the Attester state to an output staging area.
-The Claims in the output staging area and other Verifier related metadata are transformed into an external representation suitable for consumption by a Relying Party.
+The Properties in the output staging area and other Verifier related metadata are transformed into an external representation suitable for consumption by a Relying Party.

 ## Verifier Abstraction {#sec-verifier-abstraction}